What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Because an academic position is inherently interpersonal, biotechnology professors must have impeccable oral and written expression and the capacity for deep listening.
 Professors in this arena should have mastery of biology, chemistry, math, computers, physics, and specialized knowledge related to their research area or to the courses they teach.

-The minimum level of education required to become a biotechnology professor is a master of science degree in a discipline related to biotechnology.
-Most professors are required to have a PhD to teach at a four-year university or in graduate school courses.
+The minimum level of education required to become a biotechnology professor is a master of science degree in a biotechnology-related discipline.
+Most professors must have a PhD to teach at a four-year university or in graduate school courses.
 While practical experience working in biotechnology is not technically required to become a professor of biotechnology, having practical experience may make a candidate more competitive.
 Also, professors must have expertise in laboratory-based research.

 Become a Biotechnology Researcher

-From biometric wearables to cancer-fighting nanobots, biotechnology researchers are on the cutting edge of understanding how we can best utilize technology to improve health, often at the molecular level.
+Biotechnology researchers are on the cutting edge of understanding how we can best utilize technology to improve health, often at the molecular level, from biometric wearables to cancer-fighting nanobots.

 Each biotechnology researcher will have vastly different responsibilities depending on the type of research they implement and their role within the research project.
 Examples of possible duties include setting up and executing experiments, gathering and analyzing data, utilizing and maintaining laboratory equipment, supervising research teams, and presenting findings through peer-reviewed journal articles, poster projects, meetings, and reports.
 Also, biotechnology researchers may have the responsibility of securing funding.